Skip to content

 Similar to traditional IRA, but with inverse tax benefits.

-With traditional, pre-tax IRAs, you only pay tax when you withdraw money.
+You only pay tax when you take money out of savings with traditional, pre-tax IRAs.
 With a ROTH IRA, you pay tax on contributions but can withdraw money without a tax penalty.

 • Typically less overall tax than traditional IRAs